 * Or elective if PCH 500 was waived.

-# PCH 595 may be taken in any semester after successful completion of 24 credits of required courses.
+# PCH 595 may be taken in any semester after successful completion of 24 credits of required courses(excludes electives except one that replaces PCH 500 when waived).

 ^ Electives may be scheduled in any semester.